Hepatitis CAbout Hepatitis C

 Where can you get your prescription filled?

-Most people will receive the s85 prescription, which can usually be filled by your local pharmacy.
-However, it is important to note that some pharmacies may not have the medicines in stock and you may need to wait up to 72hrs to collect them.
+Most people will receive the s85 prescription, which can usually be filled by a local pharmacy.
+However, it is important to note that some pharmacies may not have the medicines in stock and people may need to wait up to 72hrs to collect them.
 This is due to the very high cost the pharmacies have to outlay to keep the medicines in stock.
-If a pharmacy cannot fill your prescription, ask them for a referral to a pharmacy that can, or contact HepatitisWA for assistance.
-This situation should improve over time as more people start accessing treatment.
+If a pharmacy cannot fill the prescription, request a referral to a pharmacy that can, or contact HepatitisWA for assistance.

 Some people accessing specialists may receive the s100 type of prescription.
 These prescriptions can only be filled through hospital-based pharmacies and not local, community-based pharmacies.
-As well as some initial delays, some prescriptions may only allow you to collect 4 weeks supply of medicine at a time.
-So it is important to plan ahead so you don’t run out of medicine.
+Most pharmacies will only dispense 1 month of the drug at a time.
+Therefore, it is important for people to plan ahead so they don’t run out of medicine.

-You will be charged the usual co-payment price you pay for the dispensing fee of each prescription.
+Prescriptions attract the usual co-payment price for the dispensing fee of each prescription.
 This is currently $38.80 for general patients and $6.30 for concessional patients.
 This fee is reviewed each year.

 Remember, as these medicines are “PBS Authority required” the doctor can only prescribe one medicine on each prescription.
-This means you may be required to pay the dispensing fee for each medicine.
+This means people may be required to pay the dispensing fee for each medicine.

 What if treatment is not effective for you?

-For most people it is highly likely the new DAA medicine will be effective.
-If the new treatment does not work for you, your doctor will refer you to a specialist for further assessment prior to commencing any further treatment.
+For most people, it is highly likely the new DAA medicine will be effective.
+If the new treatment does not work, the doctor will discuss options and may choose to refer to a specialist for further assessment prior to commencing any further treatment.